 - The treatment of humidity has been improved.
-Now specific as well as relative humidity (RH) are available throughout CAABA, and can be interconverted with generic conversion functions.
+Now specific as well as relative humidity (RH) is available throughout CAABA, and can be interconverted with generic conversion functions.
 Of the two, specific humidity is the more robust variable for humidity because the definition of RH can be based on either partial pressure or on specific humidity (Jacobson, 1999).
-There are various parameterizations for saturation water vapor pressure, and RH can be defined over liquid surface even below 0 °C, if supercooling is allowed.
-Functions that use humidity as input (concentration of air, conversion between humidity and water vapor concentration) now use the unambiguous specific humidity.
-If necessary, it is derived from relative humidity taking all of the above considerations into account. - For better model time control, two boolean namelist parameters have been introduced: l_groundhogday=T repeats a diurnal cycle while l_freezetime=T repeats a certain point in time, effectively freezing the solar zenith angle. - The selection of various chemical species to define steady state has been simplified to allow for more flexibility in the criteria.
-The progress towards the defined steady state is now logged during CAABA runtime.
-Artifacts by species' concentrations close to zero are now prevented.
+There are various parameterizations for saturation water vapor pressure, and RH can be defined over liquid surface even below 0 °C if supercooling is allowed.
+Functions that use humidity as input (concentration of air, conversion between humidity, and water vapor concentration) now use the unambiguous specific humidity.
+If necessary, it is derived from relative humidity taking all of the above considerations into account. - For better model time control, two boolean namelist parameters have been introduced: l_groundhogday=T repeats a diurnal cycle while l_freezetime=T repeats a certain point in time, effectively freezing the solar zenith angle.